Close Banner

 You can do other things in the park while you wait for your return time.
 That may include going on another ride with a shorter wait, seeing a show or getting something to eat.
 You may want to find a quiet or shady spot to rest and get some needed downtime.
 The Family Center near Water World offers quiet rooms for people with autism spectrum disorder.
 People who overheat easily, have sensory issues or have physical challenges may need more rest than the rest of your party.

 If you are late for your return time, no sweat.
 They will still let you in.
-The time is good until you use it.
-The AAP card also comes in handy for joining a separate line when meeting characters.
-Meeting characters is a great activity to do while you wait for your ride return time.
+The time is good until you use it or end of day.

-How and where do I get an AAP?
+How and Where Do I Get an AAP?

 Universal Studios Hollywood Attraction Assistance Pass - Guest Relations

 When you get the pass, a team member will ask you how many people are in your party and note that number on the card.
-The new rules allow the pass holder and up to three guests (for a total of four) to use the pass to enter the ride.
+The new rules allow the pass holder and up to five guests (for a total of six) to use the pass to enter the ride.
 Universal suggests if you have a larger party that the other party members wait in the regular line.
 You could purchase Universal Express for the extra family members to keep the party together.
 If you have questions about this, talk to the team members at Guest Relations.

 Don’t froget that even if you are using the AAP, you can also take advantage of other ways to maximize your time in the park.
 Many rides offer child switch if your person with special needs (or another child in the group) is not able to join the rest of the group on a ride.
 Members of your party who don’t mind being split up (or exceed the number of guests allowed on the AAP) can use Single Rider lines.
 (Single Rider is subject to availability, but it's a great free option to shorten the wait.)
 Other party members could also purchase Universal Express tickets.
 Those do cost more money, but they can keep the party together.

-Do all people with disabilities need an AAP?
+Do All People with Disabilities Need an AAP?

 The AAP is for special circumstances that are not necessarily covered under other accommodations.
 The AAP assists all guests who have difficulty waiting in a standard queue.
 If you have a situation in which you cannot stand or walk for long periods of time, Universal team members may suggest renting a wheelchair.

 Universal Studios rents out wheelchairs for $25 per day and electric convenience vehicles (ECVs) for $75 per day.
 There is a $25 refundable deposit for wheelchairs.
 Keep in mind that wheelchairs and ECVs often sell out, so if you think you will want one, you should reserve it early in the day.
-When you rent a wheelchair or ECV in the park, a team member may present you with an AAP card for convenience.
-And if you arrive in your own wheelchair, you may ask for the card if you feel you need it.

 The Studio Tour allows most wheelchairs but not electric convenience vehicles.
 There are wheelchairs you can use to transfer.
 There are designated accessible viewing areas for seated shows, but you’ll have to transfer out of the chair for rides.
 Employees are not trained to help lift and carry, so people who require assistance need to bring a companion to assist them.

 Universal Studios Hollywood has a number of accommodations in place to help people with vision and hearing disabilities.
-The park offers safety information and show dialogue in Braille and large print for guests with vision problems.
+The park offers safety information and shows dialogue in Braille and large print for guests with vision problems.
 There are several accommodations for deaf guests and guests who are hard of hearing.
 These include headsets, assisted listening devices and show scripts.
 You can even reserve free sign language interpreters one week in advance.
 Find out more about how to manage Universal Studios Hollywood with disabilities.

-Are there any tips for using the Attraction Assistance Pass in the Lower Lot?
+Are There Any Tips for Using the Attraction Assistance Pass in the Lower Lot?

 Overview Universal Studios Hollywood Attraction Assistance Pass - Lower Lot